 Before we moved to Alaska, I had cooked on a wood stove once, for practice.
 And it wasn’t even good practice either!
 Our wood stove in Washington was more decorative than for heating or cooking.
 Coming to Alaska was a huge change, as nearly everything we cook out here is done on the wood stove.
 We do have a propane stove that gets used occasionally, but I’m not particularly keen on cooking outside in negative temperatures.
 I’m also a relatively lazy cook.
 I used to be the queen of ‘lets go out!’ rather than cooking dinner.
 Because of that I love any fast and easy recipes and love one pot meals.
 I cook quite a few things in just a 10″ cast iron skillet.
-I thought I’d throw together some tips and tricks for cooking on a wood stove, as well as a few recipes we use often.
+I thought I’d throw together some tips and tricks I use for cooking on a wood stove.

 Tips For Cooking On A Wood Stove

 - Use small pieces of wood when building a fire for cooking.
 It’s easier to control the temperature that way.
 Small pieces will light faster, raising the temperature.

 - Adjust the dampener to quickly change the temperature.
 Close it down to cool the stove, and open up fully for quick heat.

 - Keep the fire evenly spread through the stove.
 That way there won’t be hot and cold spots in the skillet.

 - Speaking of skillets, use cast iron!
 Cast iron transfers heat really well, so the food will cook evenly.

 - Pre-heat pans with a little oil in them to help speed the cooking process, as well as avoid sticking.